Fox-ML-infrastructure/FoxML_Core/README.md

 ## ️ Important Notes

+- **ALPACA Paper Trading**: The ALPACA paper trading system is designed for paper trading only.
+Use Alpaca's paper trading API for safe testing.
 - **IBKR Execution Code**: The IBKR execution code is untested.
 See [notes_from_creator.md](notes_from_creator.md) for details.
 - **Temporal Leakage**: Always use `PurgedTimeSeriesSplit` for validation.
 Standard K-Fold is **fatal** for financial ML.
 - **Data Requirements**: Ensure proper data directory setup before running training scripts.